gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 Always prefer **fail-fast** instead of a slow system **fail-later**.
 By failing fast the downstream consumers of your service can use **circuit breaker** pattern to handle the outages gracefully instead of dealing with a slow api.

 If a function takes too long to complete it will block the tomcat thread which will further degrade the system performance.
-Use Resilience4j `@TimeLimiter` to explicitly timeout long running jobs, this way runaway functions cant impact your entire system.
+Use Resilience4j `@TimeLimiter` to explicitly timeout long running jobs, this way runaway functions can't impact your entire system.

 Invoke this rest api that takes 10 secs to complete the job but timeout happens in 5 sec.